 When this waste food gets to the landfills, the massive layers of organic waste decompose and produce greenhouse gases (GHG) such as methane that is 21 times more potent than carbon dioxide as a heat-trapping gas.

-By diverting food waste away from the landfills we can reduce our carbon footprint, capture the renewable energy, and restore the essential nutrients back to the soil.
+By diverting food waste away from landfills, we can reduce our carbon footprint, capture renewable energy, and restore the essential nutrients back to the soil.
 Food waste is recyclable and hence must be used smartly in order to trim down the greenhouse emissions that come from landfills.

-Here are four effective and environment-friendly ways to recycle food waste, reducing the cost and the pollution that is generated when the organic waste is hauled and disposed of.
+Here are six effective and environment-friendly ways to recycle food waste, reducing the cost and the pollution that is generated when organic waste is hauled and disposed of.

 1. Compost the Kitchen and Garden Scrap